Second-trimester pregnancy checklist

-During the second trimester of pregnancy, many of the most difficult symptoms suffered in the first trimester like morning sickness, are fading away.
+During the second trimester of pregnancy, many of the most difficult symptoms suffered in the first trimester, like morning sickness, are fading away.
 The second trimester brings the appearance of the baby bump and more tests and doctor’s visits.
-The risk of miscarriage dramatically decreases in the second trimester of pregnancy and thus parents tend to plan, shop and decorate for baby much more during these three months.
-By the end of the second trimester, there is no hiding the pregnancy tummy and the expecting woman should be thinking about maternity leave and personal finances after baby.
+By the end of the second trimester, there is no hiding the pregnancy tummy.

 Attend all prenatal doctors’ appointments.